author image

 Things I learned from managing 15 interns

-When I first started working on my startup, I wanted to do some hiring to help me build the product faster.
-Armed with a little bit of savings, I had two paths in front of me, either hire one-person as a part-time contractor, or leverage 15 UT Dallas Senior Design Students.
-The need for projects I hadn't considered the second path at first.
-However, with the Covid pandemic, the school had a need for projects, and I was still in touch with director for the program, so there was mutual enthusiasm to get some teams.
+When I started working on my first startup, I had to do some hiring to help me build the product faster.
+Armed with a little bit of savings, I had two paths in front of me.
+Either hire one person as a part-time contractor, or leverage 15 UT Dallas Senior Design students.
+15 people - what?
+When COVID came around, my old university had an opportunity to sponsor Senior Design projects.

 Going back home